ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 By the time the decision about whether or not to implement a Hard Fork was made, it appeared to be about far more than just a Hard Fork; it had became a tribalistic power game where the both sides were so entrenched in their positions, many were beyond reason and unable to concede.

-As we will reflect upon later, through a game thoery lense, the whole ordeal seemed like a *coordination trap*; from the beginning, economic incentives were aligned such that both sides were driven to "victory or death".
+As we will reflect upon later, through a game thoery lense, the whole ordeal seemed like a _coordination trap_; from the beginning, economic incentives were aligned such that both sides were driven to "victory or death".
 Forkers rationally downplayed the possible negative outcomes of a Hard Fork whilst simultaniously making it seem like the only viable option, glossing over the reality of the situation thanks to Robin Hood's efforts.

 As the Child DAO's split function deadline loomed, consensus was declaired, and Ethereum would implement the unthinkable: a Hard Fork to change the rules of the game and undo the hack.
 The forkers had won the debate; or at least, they got their way.
 For now.

 ### The Totally Neutral Foundation

 During the debate The Ethereum Foundation attempted to maintain a stance of neutrality; whatever was done about The DAO Hack, it was a question for the Ethereum _communtiy_ to deicde, not something that came from the top.
+Despite this, evidence of lack of neutrality some wings of Etheruem Foundation was shown throughout.

+TODO EF telling exchanges ETC would be worthless https://medium.com/@WhalePanda/ethereum-chain-of-liars-thieves-b04aaa0762cb

-Despite this, evidence of lack of neutrality some wings of Etheruem Foundation was shown throughout, particularly in the way that the default settings for EF's Ethereum client, go-ethereum aka geth, was decided.
+in the way that the default settings for EF's Ethereum client, go-ethereum aka geth, was decided.

 One problem with implementing the Hard Fork was that if many users needed to "opt-in" with additional confuguration, many (perhaps most) users and miners would be operating on the "unforked" chain, which would all but guaruntee that a chain split would occur and create problems.
 The "solution" was to update the default settings of the Ethereum clients to follow the new Hard Fork rules, and require users to "opt-out" of the fork.